 Red Violet, Inc. ("we," "us," "our," "red violet," or the "Company"), a Delaware corporation, is dedicated to making the world a safer place and reducing the cost of doing business.
 We build proprietary technologies and apply analytical capabilities to deliver identity intelligence.
 Our technology powers critical solutions, which empower organizations to operate with confidence.
 Our solutions enable the real-time identification and location of people, businesses, assets and their interrelationships.
 These solutions are used for purposes including risk mitigation, due diligence, fraud detection and prevention, regulatory compliance, and customer acquisition.
 Our intelligent platform, CORETM, is purpose-built for the enterprise, yet flexible enough for organizations of all sizes, bringing clarity to massive datasets by transforming data into intelligence.
-We drive wokflow efficiency and enable organizations to make better data-driven decisions.
+We drive workflow efficiency and enable organizations to make better data-driven decisions.

 Organizations are challenged by the structure, volume and disparity of data.
 Our platform and applications transform the way our customers interact with information, presenting connections and relevance of information otherwise unattainable, which drives actionable insights and better outcomes.
 Leveraging cloud-native proprietary technology and applying machine learning and advanced analytical capabilities, CORE provides essential solutions to public and private sector organizations through intuitive, easy-to-use analytical interfaces.
-With massive data assets consisting of public-record, proprietary and publicly-available data, our differentiated information and innovative platform and solutions deliver intelligence relating to all things identity - entities, relationships, affiliations, interactions, and events.
+With massive data assets consisting of public record, proprietary and publicly-available data, our differentiated information and innovative platform and solutions deliver identity intelligence - entities, relationships, affiliations, interactions, and events.
 Our solutions are used today to enable frictionless commerce, to ensure safety, and to reduce fraud and the concomitant expense borne by society.

-While our platform powers many diverse solutions for our customers, we presently market our solutions primarily through two brands, idiCORETM, our flagship product, and FOREWARN[®]. idiCORE is a next-generation, investigative solution used to address a variety of organizational challenges including due diligence, risk mitigation, identity authentication and regulatory compliance, by financial services companies, insurance companies, healthcare companies, law enforcement and government, collections, law firms, retail, telecommunication companies, corporate security and investigative firms.
+While our platform powers many diverse solutions for our customers, we presently market our solutions primarily through two brands, IDITM and FOREWARN®.
+IDI is a leading-edge, analytics and information solutions provider delivering actionable intelligence to the risk management industry in support of use cases such as the verification and authentication of consumer identities, due diligence, prevention of fraud and abuse, legislative compliance, and debt recovery. idiCORETM is IDI's flagship product. idiCORE is a next-generation, investigative solution used to address a variety of organizational challenges including due diligence, risk mitigation, identity authentication and regulatory compliance, by financial services companies, insurance companies, healthcare companies, law enforcement and government, collections, law firms, retail, telecommunication companies, corporate security and investigative firms.
 FOREWARN is an app-based solution currently tailored for the real estate industry, providing instant knowledge prior to face-to-face engagement with a consumer, helping professionals identify and mitigate risk.
-As of December 31, 2020 and 2019, idiCORE had 5,726 and 5,064 billable customers and FOREWARN had 48,377 and 30,577 users, respectively.
-The Company defines a billable customer of idiCORE as a single entity that generated revenue during the last three months of the period.
+As of December 31, 2021 and 2020, IDI had 6,548 and 5,726 billable customers and FOREWARN had 82,419 and 48,377 users, respectively.
+The Company defines a billable customer of IDI as a single entity that generated revenue during the last three months of the period.
 Billable customers are typically corporate organizations.
 In most cases, corporate organizations will have multiple users and/or departments purchasing our solutions, however, the Company counts the entire organization as a discrete customer.
 The Company defines a user of FOREWARN as a unique person that has a subscription to use the FOREWARN service as of the last day of the period.
 A unique person can only have one user account.